-Mildew isn’t always harmful for your siding, but it can make the surface look dull, dingy, and worn beyond its years.
-Fortunately, preventing mildew growth on your siding can be an easy part of regular home maintenance.
+Mildew isn’t always harmful for your siding, but it can make your home look dull, dingy, and worn beyond its years.
+Fortunately, you may prevent mildew growth on your siding with some simple home maintenance.

 Maintain Your Siding